All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 2. Neuroinflammation Suppression

-A subset of anxiety patients shows elevated inflammatory biomarkers.
+A subset of anxiety patients shows improved inflammatory biomarkers.
 This "inflammatory anxiety" phenotype is associated with poorer response to standard treatments and more chronic, treatment-resistant symptoms .
 GLP-1 agonists reduce central nervous system inflammation by suppressing microglial activation, lowering pro-inflammatory cytokine production, and enhancing blood-brain barrier integrity .

 3. Blood Glucose Stabilization